 Marcus is excited to share some insights about how inflation might affect your investments from our friends at Goldman Sachs Asset Management.

 Inflation has been a hot topic for months and it’s still with us.
-Hopefully, the past articles have helped you understand what inflation is and what it could mean for the economy.
+Hopefully, the past articles have helped you understand what inflation is and where it might be heading.
 (Feel free to take time out here for a refresher, if it’s helpful.)

 However, you may still have questions about what it could mean for your portfolio.
 Do rising prices lift all boats, including stock and bond prices?
 Does inflation lower the value of securities?
 Is it a mixed bag?
 Or business as usual?